brummer10/nosuspend/README.md

 # nosuspend
 A little command-line tool for systems using systemd.

+`nosuspend` allows users to avoid suspend or shutdown even on privileged level (e.g. root) when a running user process shouldn't be interrupted.

-nosuspend sets the systemd-inhibit flag with UID 0/root in order to block computer suspend while another command-line operation is running.
+To accomplish this, `nosuspend` sets the systemd-inhibit flag with UID 0/root in order to block computer suspend while another command-line operation is running.

 ## warning

-This program could install a PolKit rule which allow active users to run `systemd-inhibit` with the UID 0/root flag without password.
+This program could install a PolKit rule allowing active users to run `systemd-inhibit` with the UID 0/root flag and without a password.
-The default setting is with password.
+The default setting requires a password.

-## why

-To allow users to avoid suspend or shutdown even on privileged level (e.g. root) when a running user process shouldn't be interrupted.
-In addition nosuspend provide bash completion for easily comand substitution.

 ## dependencies